julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. backup cron job
-    2. refactor "like" queries to use virtual table 2a. triggers for SQL actions
-    3. 3 frontend tag shortcuts
-    4. fix new links tag cat sort order
+    1. fix new links tag cat sort order
-    5. try to fix times
+    2. frontend tag shortcuts
+    3. refactor "like" queries to use virtual table
+        a. triggers for SQL actions
+        b. run some benchmarks before/after changes

 ### Features

--SQLite optimizations
-    -Replace "LIKE" queries with FTS / virtual table lookups -would be cool to benchmark this...
 -Cat search on index/top.astro
     -Add or remove multiple at a time, so e.g., scanning for 3 cats does not take 3 page loads -For nearly identical cats with slight differences, maybe have a prompt on load that says like "would you like to reload and include these results too?"